devsocial-project/es6-7-8-9-10-Cheatsheet/README.md

 //after 1 sec
 	//-->"you want this executed second"
 ```
-With the example above, since your code doesn't wait for `setTimeout`,  however,  you want your code to wait for that `setTimeout` before continuing, that's why you need `Promise`
+With the example above, your code doesn't wait for `setTimeout`,  however,  you want your code to wait for that `setTimeout` before continuing, that's why you need `Promise`
 ### Promise fundamentals
 A `Promise` has 4 main keywords: `resolve`, `then`, `reject`,`catch`:
  - `resovle` means that the promise has been fulfilled, and `then` is executed. `resovle` is almost the same to the way `return` works